 We present the performance of IPW estimators in the simulation studies described in \cref{sec:simulation}.
-Figures~\ref{fig:IPW_sim_est_12},~\ref{fig:IPW_sim_est_13},~and~\ref{fig:IPW_sim_est_23} show the results of the comparison of $F^M_{\bm h_1}$ v.s $F^M_{\bm h_2}$, $F^M_{\bm h_1}$ v.s $F^M_{\bm h_3}$ and $F^M_{\bm h_2}$ v.s $F^M_{\bm h_3}$ respectively.
+Figures~\ref{fig:IPW_sim_est_12},~\ref{fig:IPW_sim_est_13},~and~\ref{fig:IPW_sim_est_23} show the results of the comparison of $F^M_{h_1}$ v.s $F^M_{h_2}$, $F^M_{h_1}$ v.s $F^M_{h_3}$ and $F^M_{h_2}$ v.s $F^M_{h_3}$ respectively.

-In \cref{fig:IPW_sim_est_12}, which compares $F^M_{\bm{h}_1}$ and $F^M_{\bm{h}_2}$, the IPW estimators perform well in the spatial moderator case when $M = 1$, where the estimated CATEs align closely with the true CATEs and exhibit minimal bias.
+In \cref{fig:IPW_sim_est_12}, which compares $F^M_{h_1}$ and $F^M_{h_2}$, the IPW estimators perform well in the spatial moderator case when $M = 1$, where the estimated CATEs align closely with the true CATEs and exhibit minimal bias.
 The empirical coverage remains near the nominal 95\% level.
 As $M$ increases to 3 and 7, unstabilized weights result in larger biases, particularly near the upper range of the moderator values, and the empirical coverage deteriorate as $M$ increases.
-For $M=7$ the coverage is about 60\% for spatial moderator and $70\%$ for spatio-temporal when using untruncated and unstabilized IPW weights.
 In contrast, stabilized weights produce smaller biases and maintain more reliable coverage.
 For the spatio-temporal moderator, a similar pattern holds: stabilized weights consistently outperform their unstabilized counterparts, delivering more accurate estimates and better coverage properties.
 Additionally, estimators using the estimated propensity scores generally achieve comparable or even superior performance relative to those based on the true propensity scores.

-\Cref{fig:IPW_sim_est_13} displays the results for $F^M_{\bm{h}_1}$ versus $F^M_{\bm{h}_3}$.
+\Cref{fig:IPW_sim_est_13} displays the results for $F^M_{h_1}$ versus $F^M_{h_3}$.
 In the spatial moderator case, the IPW estimators perform well when $M = 1$, but as $M$ increases, bias becomes more pronounced for unstabilized weights, particularly near higher moderator values.
 Empirical coverage remains mostly stable across the range but drops for larger $M$.
 Similar trends are observed for the spatio-temporal moderator.
-Notably, the use of estimated propensity scores continues to produce results similar to, or occasionally better than, those based on true propensity scores.